lja0207/kotlin-web-site/docs/topics/wasm/wasm-publish-artifacts.md

 ## Publish on GitHub pages

-1. Copy all the contents in your `productionExecutable` directory into the repository that you want to create a site from.
+1. Copy all the contents in your `productionExecutable` directory into the repository where you want to create a site.
 2. Follow GitHub's instructions for [creating your site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).

   > It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.